MuraliNunna/jira-cli/README.md

-# aaronshaf-jira-cli
+# Take the jeer out of Jira

-Immersive command line interface (CLI) for Jira
+An immersive command line interface (CLI) for Jira

 ## Install